REVENUE STREAMS OF A 5-A-SIDE FACILITY

-In anglo-saxon markets (US included) the percentage of social booking on the total fields occupation may get to 70% of the available slots.
+In anglo-saxon markets (US included) the percentage of social booking on the total fields occupation may get as low as 30% of the available slots.

-In latin markets this percentage decreases to 30%.
+In latin markets this percentage increases to 70%.
 In total, fields related activities count for 60%-70% of the total club’s revenues.

 Bar/restaurant income, as well, is higher in anglo-saxons market for the incidence of beer consumption; it is normally around 20% in regular clubs.

-By definition, beer and sport drinks producers are considered endemic sponsors for 5-a-side soccer and may support in same case the investment cost of the facility.
+By definition, beer and sport drinks brands are considered endemic sponsors for 5-a-side soccer and may eventually help to support the investment cost of the facility.